 - salt and pepper, to season

-- Place a medium (or large pot) over medium heat.
+- Start preparing your lohikeitto by placing a medium-sized (or large pan) over medium heat.
 Add butter.

-- Once butter has completely melted, add thinly sliced leek.
+- Once the butter has completely melted, add thinly sliced leek.
 Cook until slightly soft.

-Add fish stock.
-Cover pot with a lid and bring to a boil.
+- Add fish stock.
+Cover pot with a lid, adjust heat to medium-high, and bring to a boil.

 - Add salmon fillet and heavy cream.
 Mix to combine.

-- Keep on medium heat.
-Cover with a lid and cook for 4 to 5 minutes.
+- Turn the heat back to medium.
+Cover with a lid and continue cooking lohikeitto for 4 to 5 minutes.